 The special meal must be approved in advance, prior to the event.
 Approval is obtained through the Special Meal Request form.
 This form needs to be completed whether the meal is being paid for via P-Card or Supplier Invoice Request.
+Once the for is completed and fully signed, it must be sent to the Accounts Payable-Travel Office.

 Meals/supplies must stay within the allowed per diem set by the GSA by location of the event.
-For example; the GSA per diem for Hammond, LA is \$13.00 for Breakfast, \$15.00 for lunch, and \$26.00 for Dinner.
-So, if a special meal is for Lunch, then the per person amount cannot exceed \$15.00 per person, including tax and tip.
+For example; the GSA per diem for Hammond, LA is \$16.00 for Breakfast, \$19.00 for lunch, and \$28.00 for Dinner.
+So, if a special meal is for Lunch, then the per person amount cannot exceed \$19.00 per person, including tax (excluding State of Louisiana tax) and tip.